emii/sndbxbe/contents/tissue-segmentation.md

 Title: Tissue Segmentation using Voronoi tesselation
 Summary: An attempt for tissue segmentation using bounded triangulations in MATLAB
 Abstract: Tissue segmentation of single cells is a hard problem to solve by automatic procedures (i.e. watershed and level set methods), here I use semi-automatic segmentation using Delaunay triangulations of manually selected points corresponding to single cells which
-Tags: matlab, image processing
+Tags: matlab, image processing, hd dna-fish, master, research, plotting, graphs
-Category: experiments
+Category: projects

 ##Main code##########